abduhafiz1993/NG-website/README.md

 ## License
 This project is licensed under the MIT License.

-Replace "Next-Generation web application " with the actual name of your appl
+Replace "Next-Generation web application " with the actual name of your application.
+Adjust the sections and content as needed based on your specific project details.